DurhamARC/Intermediate-Python/README.md

 # Coding with Python

-Welcome to the Course "Coding with Python" repository!
+Welcome to ARC training course "Coding with Python" repository!
 This repository contains all the materials and resources for the course.

 ## Organisation